Score-based Generative Diffusion Models for Social Recommendations: Experiment

-\begin{itemize}[leftmargin=*] \item DiffRec ~\cite{wang2023diffusion}: Diffrec initially introduces the diffusion algorithm to the recommendation context, which perturbs the user's historical interaction over the whole item vector. \item DreamRec ~\cite{yang2024generate}: DreamRec accomplishes the sequence recommendation by generating the consequent item embedding and recommending with item retrieval techniques. \item DreamRec+: DreamRec+ combines the social information with the generation guidance embedding to adopt the DreamRec to social recommendation \item SocialMF ~\cite{jamali2010matrix}: SocialMF propagates the social information into the matrix factorization model \item NGCF ~\cite{wang2019neural}: NGCF leverages the graph convolutional network to capture collaborative signals by propagating embeddings on the user-item interaction graph. \item LightGCN ~\cite{he2020lightgcn}: LightGCN simplifies NGCF by removing the feature transformation and nonlinear activation layers, specifically designed for CF tasks. \item DiffNet ~\cite{wu2019neural}: DiffNet implements layer-wise propagation mechanisms to model the diffusion of social influence in recommendation systems. \item MHCN ~\cite{yu2021self}: MHCN incorporates multi-channel hypergraph convolution operations to capture complex high-order correlations among users, items, and social relations. \item SEPT ~\cite{yu2021socially}: SEPT introduces a socially aware self-supervised learning (SSL) framework that incorporates tri-training to capture supervisory signals from both the node itself and its neighbouring nodes. \item DESIGN ~\cite{tao2022revisiting}: DESIGN leverages knowledge distillation to integrate information from both the user-item interaction graph and the social graph. \item DSL~\cite{wang2023denoised}: DSL leverages SSL techniques to denoise the social representation by aligning the embedding with those who share similar preference patterns. \item GBSR~\cite{yang2024graph}): GBSR introduces a theoretically-inspired framework to maximize the mutual information between the denoised social graph and the interaction matrix \item SHaRe~\cite{jiang2024challenging}: SHaRe designs the graph rewiring technique to discretely edit the social graphs based on the cosine similarity between user's collaborative representations. \end{itemize}
+\begin{itemize}[leftmargin=*] \item DiffRec ~\cite{wang2023diffusion}: Diffrec initially introduces the diffusion algorithm to the recommendation context, which perturbs the user's historical interaction over the whole item vector. \item DreamRec ~\cite{yang2024generate}: DreamRec accomplishes the sequence recommendation by generating the consequent item embedding and recommending with item retrieval techniques. \item DreamRec+: DreamRec+ combines the social information with the generation guidance embedding to adopt the DreamRec to social recommendation. \item BSPM ~\cite{choi2023bspm}: BSPM applies score-based generative models to collaborative filtering by introducing a blurring and sharpening process on the interaction matrix. \item GiffCF ~\cite{zhu2024graph}: GiffCF applies the diffusion algorithm utilizing the heat equation to the item-item similarity graph for collaborative filtering with implicit feedback. \item SocialMF ~\cite{jamali2010matrix}: SocialMF propagates the social information into the matrix factorization model. \item NGCF ~\cite{wang2019neural}: NGCF leverages the graph convolutional network to capture collaborative signals by propagating embeddings on the user-item interaction graph. \item LightGCN ~\cite{he2020lightgcn}: LightGCN simplifies NGCF by removing the feature transformation and nonlinear activation layers, specifically designed for CF tasks. \item DiffNet ~\cite{wu2019neural}: DiffNet implements layer-wise propagation mechanisms to model the diffusion of social influence in recommendation systems. \item MHCN ~\cite{yu2021self}: MHCN incorporates multi-channel hypergraph convolution operations to capture complex high-order correlations among users, items, and social relations. \item SEPT ~\cite{yu2021socially}: SEPT introduces a socially aware self-supervised learning (SSL) framework that incorporates tri-training to capture supervisory signals from both the node itself and its neighbouring nodes. \item DESIGN ~\cite{tao2022revisiting}: DESIGN leverages knowledge distillation to integrate information from both the user-item interaction graph and the social graph. \item DSL~\cite{wang2023denoised}: DSL leverages SSL techniques to denoise the social representation by aligning the embedding with those who share similar preference patterns. \item GBSR~\cite{yang2024graph}): GBSR introduces a theoretically-inspired framework to maximize the mutual information between the denoised social graph and the interaction matrix. \item SHaRe~\cite{jiang2024challenging}: SHaRe designs the graph rewiring technique to discretely edit the social graphs based on the cosine similarity between users' collaborative representations. \item EIISRS ~\cite{chen2024social}: EIISRS refines user social representations by reconstructing social relations using a layerwise graph-enhanced variational autoencoder. \item RecDiff ~\cite{li2024recdiff}: RecDiff introduces a social denoising framework that directly applies diffusion probabilistic models in the hidden space to refine encoded user representations. \item GDSSL ~\cite{li2024graph}: GDSSL applies the discrete-time diffusion algorithm directly to the raw social adjacency matrix to mitigate social noise, subsequently employing SSL to align cross-domain information. \end{itemize}